How To Determine Support With Shared Parenting

 Child support is governed by the Federal Child Support Guidelines.
 Despite their name, the Guidelines are mandatory and to the court will order that child support be paid in accordance with the Guidelines.
-There are two types of support, base child support and extraordinary expenses.
+There are two types of support, base child support (also known as Section 3 support) and extraordinary expenses (also known as Section 7 expenses).
 Our Calgary based lawyers provide insight into child support and how it’s governed.

 Base Support vs Extraordinary Expenses

 Base child support is paid in accordance with the table of the province in which the payor resides and is determined by establishing the payor’s income and the number of children.
 Extraordinary expenses are those that fall under Section 7 of the Guidelines.
 They are as follows: